Heritage Projects

 For this grant, panelists will use the below criteria to score each application:

-• Project impact and public benefit: how your project meets the goals of your organization’s or personal mission and established needs in the community.
-How well your project helps expand or develop the historical narrative in King County, its potential to raise the visibility of heritage work, and its ability to increase public access to heritage resources and programs.
-This might include free performances, exhibitions, workshops, screenings, or readings, as well as free, electronically accessible materials, including literary publications, audio, or video recordings.
+- Project impact and public benefit: how your project meets the goals of your organization’s or personal mission and established needs in the community.
+How well your project helps expand or develop King County’s historical narrative and shows a potential to raise the visibility of heritage work in King County.
+Your project increases public access to heritage resources and programs, including clear efforts to make them accessible to many ages, disabilities, languages, and communities.
+Your project provides compelling and feasible public benefit for residents and visitors of King County.

-• Quality and qualifications: how well your project activities and planning align with professional standards, best practices, or values of the community served.
-The qualifications of you and your project team—qualifications can be skill, experience, training, or knowledge-based.
+- Quality and qualifications: how well your project activities and planning align with professional standards, best practices, or values of the community served.
+The qualifications of you and your project team align with the proposed project and its intended impact.
+Qualifications can be skill, experience, training, or knowledge-based.

-• Feasibility: the ability to complete your project within 24 months and with a realistic timeline, and thoughtful planning.
-This is demonstrated through the qualifications of you and your project team, your budget—including your ability to raise additional funding—and details provided in the Project Implementation section.
+- Feasibility: Your ability to complete your project within 24 months of the award date and with a realistic timeline, and thoughtful planning.
+This is demonstrated through the qualifications of the project team, realistic and balanced budget, and details provided in the Project Implementation section.

 Public Benefit: Why It Matters

 Every time a visitor to Washington State stays in a hotel, they pay a Lodging Tax—this is where our funding comes from, and our mission is to put it back into the community.
-As you work through your application, tell us exactly how your fellow King County residents will be able to enjoy and learn from your work.
+In your application, tell us exactly how your fellow King County residents will be able to enjoy and learn from your work.
+Read about public benefit more in depth here.
 Here are some ways you can provide public benefit:

 Equity Investments